 If you’re enrolled in the Byte Protection Plan (by purchasing it outright of financing your treatment) your replacements will be free!
 Otherwise, you can get a replacement for $129 for all-day aligners, $149 for At-Night aligners.
 Byte also recommends that you wear your most recent aligner in the meantime while waiting on the replacement.
 That will keep your teeth from shifting too far back towards their original positions.

 What if I’m not happy with the outcome?

 Byte is (largely) a non-refundable service.
 The only refund they offer is for their impression kit, which goes to individuals who aren’t good candidates for treatment.

 However, Byte does promise that you’ll love your smile for life.
 If your teeth shift after finishing treatment, even years down the road, Byte will give you new aligners, free of charge.

 Do the results of Byte last forever?

 Occasionally, teeth will shift after treatment is complete.
 If that happens, Byte promises to help.
-Their unrivaled Byte-For-Life guarantee ensures your smile for life.
+Their Byte-For-Life guarantee ensures your smile for life.
 Just let them know that your smile has changed, and they’ll provide you with new aligners free of charge.
 All you need to do to be eligible is stay on top of wearing and replacing your aftercare retainers.